Computing Approximate Greatest Common Right Divisors of Differential Polynomials: Optimization-based Formulation of Approximate GCRD

 \begin{corollary} Let $f,g \in \RR[t][\D;']\backslash \{0 \}$, let $d=\max\{ \deg_t f, \deg_t g \}$, $\degD f=M$, $\degD g=N$ and $D \leq \min \{M,N\}$.
 For a given $\Omega\in \RR_{>0}$ we define the set of possible solutions by

 Suppose that $\calF_{\Omega} \neq \emptyset$.
 Then the minimization problem

 has an attainable global minimum. \end{corollary}

 We note that Theorem \ref{thm:global-min} does not guarantee a unique minimum of $\Phi$, merely that $\Phi$ has an attainable minimum (as opposed to an infimum).
 The choice of $h,\fstar$ and $\gstar$ that we optimize over is important.
-If $\lcoeff_t \lcoeff_\D h$ vanishes or $h$ is ill-conditioned, then $\fstar$ and $\gstar$ can be ill-conditioned.
-Furthermore, choosing overly large,small or poor degree structure in $t$ for $h$ can result in a $\Phi$ that cannot be minimized for the specified structure, but would otherwise have a minimum for a different choice of $h$.
+If $\lcoeff_t \lcoeff_\D h$ vanishes or $\norm{h_0},\ldots, \norm{h_{D-1}}$ are quite large, then $\fstar$ and $\gstar$ can be ill-conditioned in the approximate GCRD problem.
+Furthermore, choosing overly large, small or poor degree structure in $t$ for $h$ can result in a $\Phi$ that cannot be minimized for the specified structure, but would otherwise have a minimum for a different choice of $h$.